 Penicillin VK Side Effects

-Note: This document contains side effect information about penicillin.
-Some of the dosage forms listed on this page may not apply to the brand name Penicillin VK.
+Note: This page contains side effects data for the generic drug penicillin v potassium.
+It is possible that some of the dosage forms included below may not apply to the brand name Penicillin VK.

 For the Consumer

-Along with its needed effects, penicillin (the active ingredient contained in Penicillin VK) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, penicillin v potassium (the active ingredient contained in Penicillin VK) may cause unwanted side effects that require medical attention.

 - Fast or irregular breathing